Our management structure allows us to respond quickly and effectively to individual business challenges and opportunities.

 The Remuneration Committee, which consists of all non-executive directors, including the Chairman, reviews and approves the annual salaries, incentive arrangements (including setting performance targets and payments/vesting events), service agreements and other employment conditions of the Executive Directors and certain members of the senior executive management team designated by the Board.
 The Committee has delegated responsibility for setting the remuneration of the Chairman.

-New Bridge Street (part of Aon plc) was retained as the appointed adviser to the Committee during 2014 to provide independent advice on remuneration policy and practice.
-New Bridge Street has no connection with the Group other than in providing advice in relation to executive remuneration and non-executive fees.
-Another subsidiary of Aon plc provides insurance broking services to the Group.
+New Bridge Street (part of Aon Plc) was retained as the appointed adviser to the Committee during 2016 to provide independent advice on remuneration policy and practice.
+Korn Ferry Hay group also provided advice to the committee during 2016.
+Neither Korn Ferry Hay group nor New Bridge Street have any connection with the Group other than in providing advice in relation to Executive remuneration and Non-Executive fees.
+Another subsidiary of Aon Plc provides insurance broking services to the Group.
 The Committee is comfortable that no conflicts arise out of these relationships.

 The Committee regularly reviews the external adviser relationship and is comfortable that the advice it is receiving remains objective and independent.